Preview: A fun letter matching activity that builds motor skills and helps preschools match letter case!

 My kids love band-aids so much that I have actually bought packs to take in the restaurant to keep them busy while I eat my meal.
 (I promise we clean up the wrappers.)

 Luckily bandages are super cheap (Dollar Tree!) because we go through about a box a week.
 I realize that it is confusing to kids when we tell them band-aids are for boo-boos so they think that means all boo-boos.
-I have now started to clarify that band-aid are for bleeding boo-boos.
+I have now started to clarify that bandages are for bleeding boo-boos.
 It hasn’t helped.
 They still love band-aids.

 Since they are obsessed, I figured I would make band-aids part of our learning activities this week.
 Letter matching is a great activity to work on to prepare for kindergarten.
 It also helps build fine motor skills (using smaller muscle groups) that are necessary for writing and other similar tasks.